 Over the years, I have created oodles of veggie-loaded smoothies that make eating a variety of plants easy, delicious and fast.
 My Spinach Blueberry Smoothie and Peanut Butter Spinach Banana Smoothie are both frequent flyers in our house.
 But this Mango Pineapple Cucumber Smoothie is moving up the ranks as one of our favorite blends.

-Loaded with protein from Greek yogurt and almond milk, this cucumber smoothie will really keep you full until lunch!
+Loaded with protein from Greek yogurt and almond milk, I have found that this cucumber smoothie totally keeps me full and satisfied all morning long!
 No cooking is required, so this is the perfect recipe to start your veggie-loaded journey, even if you don’t fancy yourself a cook.
 Naturally vegetarian and gluten free, this smoothie can easily be made plant based, dairy-free and nut-free with a few minor tweaks!

 Suggested Adaptations

 - Not big on mango?
 Replace it with a frozen ripe banana!
-In fact, I find that mango and bananas can be swapped out pretty freely in most smoothie recipes.
+In fact, I find that mango and bananas can be swapped out pretty freely in most quick breakfast smoothie recipes.

-- Make it dairy-free by replacing the Greek yogurt with your favorite plant based yogurt.
+- Make it dairy-free by replacing the Greek yogurt in this smoothie with your favorite plant based yogurt.

 - Sub the almond milk with coconut milk and add an extra tropical vibe to this pineapple cucumber smoothie.

 - Skip the spinach.
-This smoothie will be a lighter shade of green but still veggie-loaded with cucumber.
+This green breakfast smoothie will be a lighter shade of green but still veggie-loaded with cucumber.

 - Add a splash of lime juice.
 I’d suggest 1 tablespoon to start.
 It’ll make this smoothie extra bright and tangy.